pmacn/Krav/README.md

     Require.That(foo != "bar", "foo was bar");

-This will throw an `ArgumentException` if the statement evaluates to false.
+This will throw an `ArgumentException` with the provided message if the statement evaluates to false.

 If there's a good case to be made for including the requirement that you need, you might also create an [issue](http://github.com/pmacn/Require.That/issues)